-You may find the second technique more convenient than using the target glyph, because you can manipulate applications before actually selecting an object.
+You may find the second technique more convenient than using the target icon, because you can manipulate applications before actually selecting an object.
 For example, you can open the tested application window containing the desired control and so on.
-Unlike using the target glyph, with this technique, you can point to popup windows, tooltips, and other objects that are hidden in the application when being inactive.
+Unlike using the target icon, with this technique, you can point to popup windows, tooltips, and other objects that are hidden in the application when being inactive.

 Instead of selecting the object, you can copy its name from the Object Browser, keyword test, or script code beforehand and paste it into the Object box.

 Despite the way you specify the object name, you can change or correct it directly in the Object box.

 If the Map object names automatically option is selected, TestComplete automatically adds the specified object to the Name Mapping repository (if it is not there already).
 Your tests will take the object alias from the repository.

 In the Stores object name text box, enter the image name.
 The default name generated by TestComplete is based on the name of the captured object.

 Once you have selected the object or object area to verify, click Next to proceed.

 On the next page of the wizard, you can select an image comparison mask.
 It will specify the parts of the region to include in and exclude from verification: